-Take a warm shower/bath before bedtime to help lower the body’s surface temperature, a key step in falling asleep.
+Take a warm shower/bath before bedtime to help lower the body’s core temperature, a key step in falling asleep.

-So what’s your healthy heart age?
-Click on the link below to calculate your QRisk (i.e. your risk of developing a cardiovascular event in the next 10 years), then follow the above advice to lower your risk and become the best version of you.
+Finally, if you would like to know your current healthy heart age and risk of a cardiovascular event in the next 10 years then click on the link below to calculate your QRisk, then follow the above advice to lower your risk and become the best version of you.

 QRisk3 Calculator - https://qrisk.org/three/index.php

 I hope you found this information helpful.
-If you have any questions about how the team at Eat Move Perform can help you with your own health, fitness, or performance goals then please get in touch and we’ll be more than happy to give our support and advice.
+If you have any questions about how the team at Eat Move Perform can help you with your own health, fitness, or performance goals then please get in touch via the contact page and we’ll be more than happy to give our support and advice.